-It is a cherished desire for every couple to have a child of their own but unfortunately in few cases it remains unfulfilled.
-Once thought to be predominantly women problem it is now realized that the problem can lie in either of the partner or in both.
+It is a cherished desire for every couple to have a child of their own but unfortunately, in a few cases, it remains unfulfilled.
+Once thought to be predominantly women’s problem it is now realized that the problem can lie in either of the partner or in both.

 What is Infertility?

-Infertility is the inability to procreate i.e. inability to conceive and carry pregnancy to its full term.
-As per WHO (World Health Organization) infertility has been defined as inability to conceive even after a year of regular unprotected sexual intercourse”.
-It can be Primary in which a couple never had a child or Secondary in which there is failure to conceive following a previous pregnancy
+Infertility is the inability to procreate i.e. inability to conceive and carry the pregnancy to its full term.
+As per WHO (World Health Organization), infertility has been defined as the inability to conceive even after a year of regular unprotected sexual intercourse”.
+It can be Primary in which a couple never had a child or Secondary in which there is a failure to conceive following a previous pregnancy

 What are the causes of Infertility?

 Infertility can lead to various disturbances in the life of an eager lady or a couple.
 It may lead to emotional disturbances and depression as all around the infertile couple, people may seem to be getting pregnant easily.
 They may constantly feel that life is not fair and makes them believe that no one understands them, and may feel lonely and hopeless.
-Though most often a woman is blamed for infertility especially in countries like India, but the cause of infertility may be present in both male and female.
-In fact research has proved that when a couple present themselves in a clinic for infertility, the cause may be present in female (about 30%) only, male (about 30%) only or in both (about 30%) and in some cases cause may not be known.
+Though most often a woman is blamed for infertility especially in countries like India, the cause of infertility may be present in both males and females.
+In fact, research has proved that when a couple presents themselves in a clinic for infertility, the cause may be present in female (about 30%) only, male (about 30%) only or in both (about 30%) and in some cases, the cause may not be known.

-- Polycystic ovarian syndrome: A disease effecting women usually of reproductive age which may include irregular periods, obesity, excessive hair on body (hirsutism) and very importantly poor ovulation due to cysts in ovaries.
+- Polycystic ovarian syndrome: A disease affecting women usually of reproductive age which may include irregular periods, obesity, excessive hair on the body (hirsutism) and very importantly poor ovulation due to cysts in ovaries.

-- Fallopian tube block: Any block in fallopian tube (a tube connecting ovaries to uterus) due to infections like gonorrhea, chlamydomonas, etc.
+- Fallopian tube block: Any block in the fallopian tube (a tube connecting ovaries to the uterus) due to infections like gonorrhea, Chlamydomonas, etc.

-- Fibroids: Tumors of uterus may also reduce fertility in women.
+- Fibroids: Tumors of the uterus may also reduce fertility in women.

-- Endometriosis- a condition in which the uterine lining may be found outside the uterus.
-In fact endometriosis has been associated with dysmenorrhea (painful menses), dyspareunia (painful coition) besides infertility.
+- Endometriosis- a condition in which the uterine lining may be found outsid0e the uterus.
+In fact, endometriosis has been associated with dysmenorrhea (painful menses), dyspareunia (painful coition) besides infertility.

-- Polyps- Endometrial polyps, a finger like growth projecting from endometrium (inner lining of uterus)
+- Polyps- Endometrial polyps, a finger-like growth projecting from the endometrium (inner lining of the uterus)

 - Hormonal – disturbances like hypogonadism, diabetes, hypothyroidism, high prolactin levels